Dual Frequency Branch Framework with Reconstructed Sliding Windows Attention for AI-Generated Image Detection: Experiments

-\item AIGCDetectBenchmark \cite{zhu2024genimage}: This dataset comprehensively includes GAN and diffusion, and introduces some new diffusion generation methods as detection datasets, including ProGAN, StyleGAN, StyleGAN2, BigGAN, CycleGAN, StarGAN, GauGAN, Deepfake, WFIR, Midjourney, SDv1.4, SDv1.5, ADM, GLIDE, Wukong, VQDM, which is a huge challenge for deepfake detection.
+\item AIGCDetectBenchmark \cite{zhu2024genimage}: This dataset comprehensively includes GAN and diffusion, and introduces some new diffusion generation methods as detection datasets, including ProGAN, StyleGAN, StyleGAN2, BigGAN, CycleGAN, StarGAN, GauGAN, Deepfake, WFIR, Midjourney, SDv1.4, SDv1.5, ADM, GLIDE, Wukong, VQDM, which is a huge challenge.

 \item AIGIBench \cite{li2025artificial}: AIGIBench is the first benchmark to conduct a comprehensive evaluation of four critical components in the AIGI detection pipeline, and comprehensively simulates state-of-the-art image generation methods, including: (a) GAN-based noise-to-image generation (ProGAN, StyleGAN3, StyleGAN-XL, StyleSwim, R3GAN, and WFIR), (b) Diffusion for text-to-image generation (SD-XL, SD-3, DALLE-3, Midjourney-v6, FLUX.1-dev, Imagen-3, and GLIDE), (c) GANs for deepfake (BlendFace, E4S, FaceSwap, InSwap, and SimSwap), and (d) Diffusion for personalized generation (InstantID \cite{wang2024instantid}, Infinite-ID \cite{wu2024infinite}, PhotoMaker \cite{li2024photomaker}, BLIP-Diffusion \cite{li2022blip}, and IP-Adapter \cite{ye2023ip}).
-It also includes 2 general subsets featuring fake images collected from social media platforms, which called CommunityAI and SocialRF.
+It also includes 2 general subsets collected from social media platforms, which called CommunityAI and SocialRF.

 \end{itemize}